MeirionHughes/web-streams-extensions/README.md

 // Result: [2, 4, 8]
 ```

+⚠️ReadableStreams are not recoverable like Observables are.
+If you start and consume a stream, that instance cannot be reused.

 ### retryPipe\<T>(streamFactory: () => ReadableStream\<T>, ...operators: Op[], options?: RetryPipeOptions): ReadableStream\<T>

 Creates a retry pipe that can recreate the entire stream pipeline on error.
 Unlike regular streams, this allows for retry semantics by recreating the source stream and reapplying all operators.